Statgnome/commuteconvergence/README.md

 accident.

-This is my first foray into writing an R package, and though it is GPL-3 licensd, it is mainly just for fun and skills development.
+This is my first foray into writing an R package, and though it is GPL-3 licensed, it is mainly just for fun and skills development.